JoBeGaming/arrow-jump-converter/README.md

-# arrow-jump-parser
+# arrow-jump-converter
-Parse any Assembly like language, where addresses are covered by placeholders `[address]`.
+Convert any Assembly like language, where addresses are covered by placeholders like `[address]`.
+The placeholder, comment starting symbol and all instructions that can jump will can be set in `main.py`.
+*Note that the code is not checked for validity*

+---

 Known limitations
 > - Comments are **not** supported